 Real Tools.
 Real Code.
 Real Fun.

 Upperline Code is proud to partner with Greenwich Academy to bring our top coding programs to GA's campus this summer.
-Our two week Introduction to Software Engineering Course will teach students the fundamentals of Web Development using professional tools and tested curriculum.
+Our two week Web Development 101 will teach students the fundamentals of Web Development using professional tools and tested curriculum.
 Students will learn to build dynamic web applications using HTML, CSS, Ruby and the Sinatra Web Framework in a fun, rigorous, and collaborative environment.
 By taking an Upperline Course, students learn a tangible and marketable skill - software development - but also have fun, make friends, and improve their critical thinking and problem solving abilities.

 Learn the fundamentals of software development in Ruby, and build your first Web App from the ground up.